A 'tough nut to crack': States race to vaccinate young adults against Covid-19 | NewsChannel 3-12

 By Jen Christensen, CNN

-With more than 84% of all eligible people in Vermont having had at least one Covid-19 vaccine dose, no one would blame health officials if they wanted to take it easy, but the easy path is not a part of Dr. Michael Levine’s pandemic plans.
+With more than 81.4% of all eligible people in Vermont having had at least one Covid-19 vaccine dose, no one would blame health officials if they wanted to take it easy, but the easy path is not a part of Dr. Mark Levine’s pandemic plans.

 The Vermont health commissioner says he’s proud of the Green Mountain state ranks first in the US for Covid-19 vaccinations, but with the variant threat, Levine wants even more people protected.
 To do that, he’s going to have to figure out how to reach the one demographic that’s holding out, not just on him, but on public health leaders throughout the country — Gen Z.